GoBearsGo/Stat222/README.md

 Introduction:
 ----
-My research topic is Influential Factors of Posts’ Popularity differences in Reddit.
+The research topic is Influential Factors of Posts’ Popularity differences in Reddit.
 From Wikipedia, Reddit is a social news and entertainment website where regis- tered users submit content.
 Content entries are organized by areas of interest called ’subreddits’.
 I am going to change the mind of Authors and Readers of Reddit.
 I want to help the authors know which factors related to a post have impact on the differences among popularity (scores) of these 2,500 already popular SubReddits.
 Factors are such as posted time, the author and number of comments.
 Therefore, I could give the authors suggestions to make their posts more popular.
 Similarly, for the readers, I could recommend more popular posts to them.

 Questions to Answer:
 ----